abpio/abp-commercial-docs/en/tutorials/mobile/react-native.md

 });
 ```

-- In this page we'll store logic, send post/put request, getting selected book data and etc.
+- In this page we'll store logic, send post/put requests, get the selected book data and etc.
-- This page will wrap `CreateUpdateBookFrom` component and pass submit function with other props.
+- This page will wrap the `CreateUpdateBookFrom` component and pass the submit function with other properties.

-Create file under the `./src/screens/BookStore/Books/CreateUpdateBook` folder as `CreateUpdateBookForm.js`.
+Create a `CreateUpdateBookForm.js` file under the `./src/screens/BookStore/Books/CreateUpdateBook` folder and add the following code to it.

 ```js
 import React, { useRef, useState } from "react";